sysgears/domain-schema/packages/formik/README.md

 ### Custom validators

-To add a custom validation function you need to pass it on as ```validators``` property for field into schema:
+A user is able to add any number of custom validators whenever it need by passing functions to the ```validators``` property of a schema field:
 ```js
     password = {
         type: String,